 3km in 15 minutes

-This one is fairly simple but crucial.
-The day before your test, rest, rest, REST!
-No running and try to do as little physically demanding tasks as possible.
-Think of this day as your "battery recharge day".
-Your body repairs and strengthens itself in the time between workouts, and continuous training can actually weaken the strongest athletes.
+Running is one of those sports for which last-minute cramming can actually be counterproductive.
+Your body repairs and strengthens itself in the time between workouts, and continuous training can actually be detrimental.
 Resting before your test will ensure you're in the best possible physical condition to run the required distance at your target speed.

 Lastly, I wanted to mention a phenomenon common to many athletes - the so-called magic of race day.
 It's not uncommon to find that little bit of extra energy or speed on the big day that you may not have had during your training.
 This can be due to the adrenaline and excitement of the day.
 So, hold onto a bit of hope, because race day miracles do occur.